History of Egypt under the Muhammad Ali dynasty: Reforms

 Forced conscription of Egyptians (1820-1823) While the process had begun in 1808, Muhammad Ali's representative at Cairo had completed the confiscation of almost all the lands belonging to private individuals, while he was absent in Arabia (1813–15).
 The former owners were forced to accept inadequate pensions instead.
 By this revolutionary method of land nationalization Muhammad Ali became proprietor of nearly all the soil of Egypt.

-During Ibrahim's engagement in the second Arabian campaign, the pasha turned his attention to further strengthening the Egyptian economy, and his control over it.
-He created state monopolies for the chief products of the country, and created a number of factories.
+During Ibrahim's engagement in the second Arabian campaign, the pasha turned his attention to further strengthening the Egyptian economy and his control over it.
+He created state monopolies for the chief products of the country as well as a number of factories.
 In 1819 he began digging the new Mahmoudiyah Canal to Alexandria, named after the reigning Sultan of Turkey.
 The old canal had long fallen into decay, and the necessity of providing a safe channel between Alexandria and the Nile was much felt.
 The conclusion of the commercial Treaty of Balta Liman in 1838 between Turkey and Britain, negotiated by Sir Henry Bulwer (Lord Dalling), struck the death knell to the system of monopolies, though its application regarding Egypt was delayed for some years, and finally included foreign intervention.

 Another notable addition to the economic progress of the country was the development of cotton cultivation in the Nile Delta starting in 1822.
 The cotton seed for the new crop had been brought from the Sudan by Maho Bey, and with the organization of the new irrigation and industry, Muhammad Ali was able to extract considerable revenue in a few years time.

 Other domestic efforts were made to promote education and the study of medicine.
-Muhammad Ali showed much favor, to European merchants, on whom he was dependent for the sale of his monopoly exports, and under his influence the port of Alexandria again rose into importance.
+Muhammad Ali showed favor to European merchants as he relied on them to sell his monopoly's exports.
+And under his influence the port of Alexandria rose in importance again.
 It was also under Muhammad Ali's encouragement that the overland transit of goods from Europe to India via Egypt was resumed.

 The Pasha also attempted to reorganize his troops along European lines, but this led to a formidable mutiny in Cairo.
 Muhammad Ali's life was endangered, and he sought refuge by night in the citadel, while the soldiers committed many acts of plunder.
 The effects of the revolt were reduced by gifts to the insurgent's leaders; Muhammad Ali also ordered that those who suffered from the disturbances should receive compensation from the state treasury.
 The conscription portion of the Nizam-ı Cedid (New System) was temporarily abandoned, as consequence of this mutiny.